-We had aggregate assessments levied against our insurance subsidiaries totaling \$0.1 million, \$0.2 million and \$1.0 million for the nine months ended September 30, 2007 and for the years ended December 31, 2006 and 2005, respectively.
+We had no assessments levied against our insurance subsidiaries for the six months ended June 30, 2007.
+Aggregate assessments levied against our insurance subsidiaries totaled \$0.2 million and \$1.0 million for the years ended December 31, 2006 and 2005, respectively.
 Although the amount and timing of future assessments are not predictable, we have established reserves for guaranty fund assessments that we consider adequate for assessments with respect to insurers that currently are subject to insolvency proceedings.